Robert W. Conn: The Kavli Foundation

 In 2009 Conn became the second president of The Kavli Foundation, succeeding Dr. David H. Auston, who served as the foundation's president from 2002 to 2008.
 Fred Kavli, the founder of The Kavli Foundation, served as chairman and chief executive officer.
 On Fred Kavli's death in 2013, Conn also assumed the title of chief executive officer.

 As head of The Kavli Foundation, which is based in Los Angeles, California, Conn led its efforts to support research in astrophysics, nanoscience, neuroscience, and theoretical physics at academic institutions around the world.

 Through a joint venture in 2005, the Norwegian Academy of Science and Letters, the Norwegian Ministry of Education and Research, and The Kavli Foundation established the Kavli Prize to honor, support, and recognize scientists for outstanding work in astrophysics, nanoscience, and neuroscience.
-The Kavli Prizes were first awarded in Oslo, Norway on September 9, 2008, and they have been awarded biennially every even year since then.
-Each of the three Kavli Prizes consists of a gold medal, a scroll, and a cash award of $1,000,000.
-All winners receive a medal and scroll, but they split the cash award if there is more than one winner in their category.

 The foundation also works to promote increased public understanding of scientists and their work, has programs to help scientists become better communicators, and has programs with museums and other public institutions to help reach the general public about science.
 The foundation supports a meeting program that has led to a number of new science initiatives.
 Among them is The BRAIN Initiative, a broad collaborative research initiative launched in 2013 to accelerate the development of technologies that will enable scientists to visualize, in real time, how the brain functions at the level of individual cells and cell networks.
 From 2009 to early 2017, The Kavli Foundation expanded the number of science institutes in its name from 15 to 20.